 One of the most common questions a guitar player ask themselves and others is: What is a mode?

-The formula for the major scale is: 1 2 3 4 5 6 7
+The formula for the major scale (also called the Ionian mode) is simply this: 1 2 3 4 5 6 7

-T stands for tone (two frets) and S stands for semi tone (one fret)
+T stands for Tone (two frets) and S stands for Semitone (one fret).

-It’s the relationship between the numbers (tone or semi tone) that makes the sound of the scale.
+It’s the relationship between the numbers (tone or semitone) that makes the sound of the scale.

-As you can see, the distance between the notes have changed.
-Still the notes are the same, compare this chordcus image of D Dorian to the one of C Ionian above.
+However, the notes are the same, compare this Chordacus image of a Gm shaped Dorian scale, to the one of the E shape Ionian above.